 Reaction to the Vancouver riots in the Montreal anglophone press was almost immediate.
-The Montreal Star led off its coverage on Monday, 9 September 1907, with a front-page article that began by proclaiming, "For five hours during Saturday night Vancouver was ruled by a mob."
+The Montreal Star led off its coverage on Monday, 9 September 1907, with a front-page article that began by proclaiming,

-&lt;sup>23 For more discussion of the long history of Japanese Canadians and French Canadians, see Greg Robinson, "Two Other Solitudes?
+23 For more discussion of the long history of Japanese Canadians and French Canadians, see Greg Robinson, "Two Other Solitudes?
 Historical Encounters between Japanese Canadians and French Canadians," in Contradictory Impulses: Canada and Japan in the 20th Century, ed.
-Greg Donaghy and Patricia Roy, 140-57 (Vancouver: UBC Press, 2008).
+Greg Donaghy and Patricia Roy, 140-57 (Vancouver, UBC Press, 2008).